Popular: Ravinte Knobs

 As promised, here are three common errors you can make when installing your cabinet hardware:

-- Mistake #1: Rush your hardware installation.
-If you’ve just installed your cabinets, don’t rush into the hardware the same day as the installation.
-While you have a week or two until the counters are installed test out your handles and hardware, and see what and where you like.
+Mistake #1: Rush your hardware installation.
+If you’ve just installed your cabinets, take your time with the hardware on the same day as the installation.
+While you have a week or two until the counters are installed, test your handles and hardware, and see what and where you like.

-- Mistake #2: Freehand your holes.
-Haven’t drilled a lot of holes in wood?
-Well, you’d be surprised that wood grain will lift your drill bit sideways and make for a mis-placed hole.
-Use an inexpensive cabinet hardware jig instead.
+Mistake #2: Freehand your holes.
+Haven’t you drilled a lot of holes in wood?
+You’d be surprised that wood grain will lift your drill bit sideways and make for a misplaced spot.
+You can use an inexpensive cabinet hardware jig instead.

-- Mistake #3: Drill all the holes, then test out a knob.
-Like sawing, measure twice, drill once and install a test knob.
-Then, make sure you like it and keep going.
+Mistake #3: Drill all the holes and test a knob.
+Like sawing, measuring twice, drilling once, and installing a test knob.
+Then, could you make sure you like it and keep going?

-- Mistake #4: Splintering your cabinets.
+Mistake #4: Splintering your cabinets.
 Look, wood is made of fibers.
-And when a drill bit forces through them and finds a soft spot on the inside of the door it makes a splinter.
-How to avoid this?
-Using a backing block on the inside of the door and drill slowly.
+And when a drill bit forces through them and finds a soft spot on the inside of the door, it makes a splinter.
+How do you think you could avoid this?
+Use a backing block on the inside of the door and drill slowly.

 Cabinet Installation Series